sroehling/FutureBudget/Retirement Simulator/neverEndDateDeferPmt.md

-## Don't Defer Payments
+## Defer Payments Forever

-Select to begin loan payments on the origination date.
-This is the default selection.
+Select to defer payments forever.
+This selection would be appropriate for interest only loans.